Drone Operator Services

 Fully Licensed

-ÚCL (Czech Civil Aviation Authority) certified operators with all required permits and insurance for commercial aerial filming in Czech Republic.
+ÚCL (Czech Civil Aviation Authority) certified operators with all needed permits and insurance for commercial aerial filming in Czech Republic.

 02.